With traditional eCommerce, the exchange of money and goods is simple: a customer pays, and the store owner ships. Easy, right?

 Immediately, when a customer makes a purchase

 As we already mentioned, this near-immediate exchange of money and products is what most stores offer.
-It’s also built right into WooCommerce core, giving you the power to take payments via Simplify Commerce or PayPal Standard as soon as you set up.
+It’s also built right into WooCommerce core, giving you the power to take payments via PayPal Standard or Stripe as soon as you set up.

 With either of these options, or any of the other payment gateways that are compatible with WooCommerce, you can allow customers to add items to their cart, pay for them, and receive a one-time order from you.